-The leadership programme offers a series of residential-based skills labs, held across four cities in the UK to provide exclusive opportunity to interact with crucial actors of digital economy such as industry, including Amazon, Microsoft, Facebook, IBM, NHS, BBC R&D, and Google (tbc); media, including BBC, Channel 4, the Conversation, Wired (tbc); funding bodies, including EPSRC, AHRC & ESRC, Wellcome Trust, Innovate UK; Parliament (Parliamentary Office of Science and Technology), and academic entrepreneurs, and offers an intensive grant writing workshop.
-The cohort will also be able to pitch for seedcorn research funding through a Dragon's Den funding mechanism chaired by senior academics, industry and EPSRC.
+The leadership programme offers a series of residential-based skills labs, providing the opportunity to interact with sectors of the digital economy such as industry, including Amazon, Microsoft, Facebook, IBM, NHS, BBC R&D, and Google (tbc); media, including BBC and Channel 4; funding bodies, including EPSRC, AHRC & ESRC, Wellcome Trust, Innovate UK; Parliament (Parliamentary Office of Science and Technology), and academic entrepreneurs, and offers an intensive grant writing workshop.

 Participants must attend all skills labs.
 All costs covered.
 Individual travel expenses reimbursed.

-To apply, please download and complete the application form at the bottom of the page and return to email@example.com
+To apply, please download and complete the Digital Economy Crucible 2020 application form and Digital Economy Crucible 2020 equal opportunities form and return to email@example.com

 Any queries please contact Julia Harrison firstname.lastname@example.org